The further chameleon groups of Richard Thompson and Graham Higman: Automorphisms via dynamics for the Higman groups $G_{n,r}$: Language, Notation, and Groups

 Now, from the definition given above for the elements of $\Gnr$, for every $g \in \Gnr$ there is a minimal integer $k$ and two finite sets of cones

 and

 each partitioning $\CCnr$, so that $g$ maps each $U_{\eta_{i}}$ to $V_{\zeta_i}$ as the basic cone map $g_{\eta_i,\zeta_i}$.

-The transducer in the introduction quite clearly does not represent a map in $G_{3,2}$, so it is clear that it will project to a non-trivial outer automorphism of $G_{3,2}$.
-However, there are easier examples of the general fact that the group $\Snr$ has homeomorphisms which naturally project to non-trivial elements of $\mathcal{O}_{n,r}$.
+By considering the loops in the transducer in Figure \ref{fig_smallTrans}, the reader can see that the transformation it represents cannot be a prefix-code map (these loops re-write infinite strings to infinite strings using entirely different letters).
+Specifically, the induced homeomorphism must project to a non-trivial outer automorphism of $G_{3,2}$.
+However, there are easier examples of the general fact that the group $\Bnr$ has homeomorphisms which naturally project to non-trivial elements of $\mathcal{O}_{n,r}$.
 Here we provide a simple family of such homeomorphisms for the reader to verify the claim.

-\begin{definition} Let $\sigma \in S_n$ be any permutation on the set $\{0,1,\ldots,n-1\}$.
+\begin{definition} Let $\sigma \in S_n$ be any permutation on the set $\Xn$.
 Define the map $\widehat{\sigma}:\CCn\rightarrow \CCn$ by the rule $(a_{1}a_{2} a_3 \ldots) \mapsto (a_1\sigma\, a_2\sigma\, a_3\sigma \ldots)$, and call this map the \emph{$\sigma\text{-twist}$ of $\CCn$}.
 Further, define the map $\widehat{\sigma}_{n,r}:\CCnr\to\CCnr$ which is obtained by applying $\widehat{\sigma}$ to each cone $U_k\cong \CCn$ for $k\in \rset$, and call this map the \emph{$\sigma$-twist of $\CCnr$.} \end{definition}

 We observe in passing that the $\sigma$-twists of $\CCn$ and of $\CCnr$ are homeomorphisms of the respective Cantor spaces.
-(Indeed, these homeomorphisms are obtained as induced actions on the boundary of the standard infinite trees used in the construction of the Cantor spaces under consideration, where the $\pi$-twists actually represent infinite automorphisms of these trees.)
+(Indeed, these homeomorphisms are obtained as induced actions on the boundary of the standard infinite trees used in the construction of the Cantor spaces under consideration, where the $\sigma$-twists actually represent infinite automorphisms of these trees.)
 The relevance of $\sigma$-twists is shown by the next remark.